theoldg/mnemo-lm/README.md

 ### Example

-Suppose we want to encode the digits `293848`:
+Suppose you want to remember the digits `293848`.
+Run the script and type them in:

 ```
 $ uv run main.py --lang pl --model qwen3-8b